 (1) Where the amount of any bet (other than a fixed odds bet) is, in the first instance, received by RWWA or one of its agencies —

-(a) RWWA shall deduct therefrom, by way of commission, the amount prescribed as the commission for a bet of that kind; and
+(a) RWWA shall deduct therefrom, by way of commission, the amount prescribed as the commission for a bet of that kind or if another amount is determined by RWWA under this section, that amount; and

 (b) any amount so deducted by RWWA shall for all purposes belong to RWWA and form part of the general funds of RWWA.

-(2) Where RWWA is of the opinion that it is necessary, in order to participate in a combined totalisator pool scheme of a kind to which section 59 of the RWWA Act refers, to amend the percentage of the commission that would otherwise be payable under subsection (1) RWWA may determine what that percentage should be and deduction of the amount of commission at the rate so determined, instead of at the rate prescribed, shall be lawful.
+(2) RWWA may, if it considers it necessary, determine a lower amount than that prescribed as the amount of commission to be deducted under subsection (1) from bets —

+(a) of a specified kind; and

+(b) received by RWWA or one of its agencies for inclusion in a totalisator pool operated by RWWA under the RWWA Act section 50(1)(b),

+during a specified period.

+(3) RWWA may, if it considers it necessary, determine an amount other than that prescribed as the amount of commission to be deducted under subsection (1) from bets —

+(a) of a specified kind; and

+(b) received by RWWA or one of its agencies for inclusion in a combined totalisator pool scheme of a kind referred to in the RWWA Act section 59,

+during a specified period.

+(4) RWWA must provide the Commission with written notice of a determination under subsection (2) or (3).

 [Section 17E inserted by No. 63 of 1995 s.
 57; amended by No. 40 of 1999 s.
 32; No. 35 of 2003 s.
-86 and 103.]
+86 and 103; No. 8 of 2007 s.
+6.]

 17EA.
 Management of fixed odds — prescribed margin